-Starting university is a big step in any young person's life, as you may move out of your parents home and fend for yourself in student accommodation.
-Studying away from home provides the chance to improve your lifestyle and learn more about how to make more informed decisions on your health and well-being.
+Starting university is a big step in any young person's life, as you may move out of your parents' home and fend for yourself in student accommodation.
+Studying away from home offers the opportunity to enhance your lifestyle and gain a deeper understanding of how to make more informed decisions regarding your health and well-being.

 Here, we'll discuss some of the most important steps you need to take in order to stay healthy while in higher education.